 §663.925 How does a Tribe appeal the initial decision if it does not request an informal conference or if it does not agree with the recommended decision resulting from the informal conference?

-(a) If the Tribe decides to appeal, it must file a notice of appeal with the _____ within 30 days of receiving either the initial decision or the recommended decision from the informal conference.
+(a) If the Tribe decides to appeal the initial decision, it must file a notice of appeal with the _____ within 30 days of receiving either the initial decision or the recommended decision from the informal conference.

 (b) The Tribe may either hand-deliver the notice of appeal to the _____, or mail it by certified mail, return receipt requested.
 If the Tribe mails the Notice of Appeal, it will be considered filed on the date the Tribe mailed it by certified mail.
 The Tribe should mail the notice of appeal to: [appeal board address].